Jhdemendoza/stock-exchange-pytorch/README.md

-# Stock-Exchange-Pytorch
+# Stock-Exchange-PyTorch

 <img src="https://discuss.pytorch.org/uploads/default/original/2X/3/35226d9fbc661ced1c5d17e374638389178c3176.png" width="200" />

-## Originally, I started this project to learn the basics of **reinforcement learning**.
-Eventually, I have taken some detour.
-The code-base has grown with a mess... `git stash`ing for now.
+### Originally, I started this project to learn some basics of **reinforcement learning** and have taken a detour.
+The code-base has become a mess. `git stash`ing for now.
+### Before you say you **want** reinforcement learning, please make sure you really do.

+### Examples
+Some of the ideas used for this project is illustrated in the [examples](examples/) folder.
+Things do get interesting once you start digging into some of the log file analysis.

+### Original README.md:
 `stock-exchange-pytorch` applies deep learning algorithms to financial market data in `pytorch`.
 Namely, `reinforcement learning` and  `supervised learning`